• Skip to primary navigation

 WINNING FORM NOT ESSENTIAL

 You might think that you need be back in the winning habit in order to secure gold in a high class race such as this one.
-This has long not been the case however with horses more often than not lacking a seasonal win before their Platinum Jubilee involvement.
-Each of the last 17 champions made at least one appearance previously in the season but a mere four did enough to claim a win.
+This has long not been the case however with horses more often than not lacking a seasonal win before their Queen Elizabeth II Jubilee Stakes involvement.
+Each of the last 19 champions made at least one appearance previously in the season but a mere four did enough to claim a win.

 Far more important than form it seems is a history of being up to Group standard.
 Only one horse since 2007 has managed to win this race having previously failed to claim a Group 1-3 title.

-Chart Showing the Previous Group Wins of the Platinum Jubilee Stakes Winners Between 2002 and 2022
+Chart Showing the Previous Group Wins of the Queen Elizabeth II Jubilee Stakes Winners Between 2002 and 2024

 Other Races of Note at Ascot